smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 - StartServiceACK
 `autoBTCapability` is added to the payload of `StartServiceACK`.
 Additionally, a new parameter `autoBTConnection`, which indicates whether the HU has the BT automatic connection function, is added to `HMICapabilities`.
-SDL Core sets `autoBTCapability` to true, if `autoBTConnection` is true.
+SDL Core sets `autoBTCapability` to true if it has a supported audio connect or if it supports the auto connect BT feature.
 The app considers `autoBTCapability` to be false if `StartServiceACK` is the protocol version that does not support this function, or if it supports this function but `autoBTCapability` is not set.

 HMI API: